Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

 Ahmad Ibrahim.
 (1965).
 The legal status of Muslims in Singapore.
 Singapore: Malayan Law Journal Ltd. (Call no.: RSING 342.087 AHM)

 Bloch, P. (2007).
-Mads lange: The Bali trader and peacemaker.
+Mads Lange: The Bali trader and peacemaker.
 [Batuan, Gianyar, Bali]: Bali Purniati Center of the Arts.
 (Call no.: RSEA 959.86022092 BLO)

-Hanna, W. A. (2004).
+Hanna, W.A.
+(2004).
 Bali chronicles: A lively account of the island’s history from early times to the 1970s.
 Singapore: Periplus.
 (Call no.: RSEA 959.86 HAN)

 Harfield, A.G.
 (1988).
 Early cemeteries in Singapore.
 London: British Association for Cemeteries in South Asia.
 (Call no.: RSING 929.5095957 HAR)

 Kucinta Setia.
 (2002).
-The Bidadari cemeteries and their surrounding: The first format report on the Bidadari region to the historic sites units of the National Heritage Board for the proposed Bidadari Memorial Garden.
+The Bidadari cemeteries and their surroundings: The first format report on the Bidadari region to the historic sites units of the National Heritage Board for the proposed Bidadari Memorial Garden.
 Singapore: [s.n.].
 (Call no.: RSING q363.75095957 KUC)

 Makepeace, W., Brooke, G.E., & Braddell, St. J. (1921).
-One hundred Years of Singapore….
+One hundred years of Singapore.
 London: J. Murray.
 (Call no. RCLOS 959.51 MAK-[RFL])

 Savage, V.R., & Yeoh, B.S.A.
 (2004).
 Toponymics: A study of street names.
 Singapore: Eastern Universities Press.
 (Call no.: RSING 915.9570014 SAV)